Answers to the Index questions automatically justify to the Top of page.

 Return to topYES.
 The new back light for the DPS3 has a default time of 10 seconds, but you can add or subtract time to this default.
 Using the Code 27 in programming followed by the time in seconds 0 up to 60.
 So, code 27 00 * equals back light OFF, 27 20 * is 20 seconds of back light time, etc.

-Return to top1) NO. You may be using a Panasonic cordless phone or other device that momentarily takes the line offhook after 15-30 seconds.
-The DPS3 does not return to the line like this for any reason.
-The other devices or phones just have a poor design that interrupts the line, possibly answering and terminating an incoming call from time to time.
-Suggestion: Remove that faulty equipment from the line.
+Return to top1) NO. You may be using a Panasonic cordless phone or other device that momentarily takes the LINE offhook after 15-30 seconds.
+The DPS3 does not return to the LINE like this for any reason.
+The other devices or phones just have a poor design that interrupts the LINE, possibly answering and terminating an incoming call from time to time.
+Suggestion: Remove that faulty equipment from the LINE.

 Return to topYES.
 Notifications of voicemail messages is presented to all phones downlinked either by extension or through the TEL port.
 When there are messages waiting, your phone will display a Message Waiting indicator and you should still receive a stutter tone (SDT) from your phone company when you pick up the phone to let you know you have messages.